Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

-\begin{ssect} The construction of $Rf_!$ in \ref{s.fshr} works without assumption on the inertia of $f$ if we restrict to $D^+$.
-More precisely, let $\cC_1$ be the 2-category of Deligne-Mumford $S$-stacks of finite type and finite inertia whose 1-cells are the separated morphisms, $\cA$ be the 2-faithful subcategory of $\cC_1$ whose 1-cells are the open immersions, $\cB_1$ be the 2-faithful subcategory of $\cC_1$ whose 1-cells are the proper morphisms, $\cD$ be the 2-category of triangulated categories.
-Let $F_\cA\colon \cA\to \cD$ be the pseudo-functor given by \ref{d.j}:
+\begin{Construction} The construction of $Rf_!$ in Construction \ref{s.fshr} works without assumption on the inertia of $f$ if we restrict to $D^+$.
+More precisely, let $\cC_1$ be the 2-category whose objects are Deligne-Mumford $S$-stacks of finite type and finite inertia and whose morphisms are the separated morphisms, let $\cA$ be the arrowy 2-subcategory of $\cC_1$ whose morphisms are the open immersions, let $\cB_1$ be the arrowy 2-subcategory of $\cC_1$ whose morphisms are the proper morphisms, and let $\cD$ be the 2-category of triangulated categories.
+Let $F_\cA\colon \cA\to \cD$ be the pseudofunctor given by Construction \ref{d.j}: